Mental Health Disorders are Leading Cause of Hospital Bed Days and Second Leading Cause of Medical Encounters Among U.S. Service Members

 Source Newsroom: Armed Forces Health Surveillance Center (AFHSC)

-Newswise — SILVER SPRING, MD, Sept.
-6, 2013 – Mental Health disorders are the leading cause of hospital bed days and the second leading cause of medical encounters among active component service members in the U.S. Military, according to a new study.
+Newswise — SILVER SPRING, MD, April 4,2014 – Mental Health disorders are the leading cause of hospital bed days and the second leading cause of medical encounters among active component service members in the U.S. Military, according to a study released in 2013.

 Between 2000 and 2012, 159,107 active component service members experienced 192,317 mental disorder hospitalizations, according to the study published in the Medical Surveillance Monthly Report, a peer-reviewed journal on diseases and illnesses affecting service members from the Armed Forces Health Surveillance Center.
 In 2012, this number declined slightly (n=21,360).